 Play a sport or pursue a passion

 For me, I am participating in a project from a local non-profit organization.
-Their activities are basically to increase people’s awareness of sustainable values
+Their activities are basically to increase people’s awareness of sustainable values through activities such as picking up trash, visiting nature, hiking, sharing vegetarian recipes, or simply sitting back and chit chatting by the fire.

 In short, the time span as a student, especially studying abroad, will pass very quickly.
 To this day, I still can’t believe I’ve been here for almost half a year.
 During that time, all your actions and deeds carry their own meaning.
-So cherish every moment in life.
-So that when we look back later, we will not have to regret anything.
+So cherish every moment in life. so that when we look back later, we will not have to regret anything.
 Follow Edunation on our website and other media, such as our Facebook Page or Youtube.